-A Matte Proof 1922 Peace, High Relief silver dollar, a coin struck
+Matte Proof 1922 Peace, High Relief dollar in sale

-the U.S. Mint needs to overhaul its approach to limited-edition releases.
+Another botched release from the United States Mint: Inside Coin World: The release of the Congratulations set adds to the narrative that the U.S. Mint needs to overhaul its approach to limited-edition releases.

-High Relief dollar graded Proof 64 by PCGS with a green CAC sticker.
+Of particular interest is a Matte Proof 1922 Peace, High Relief dollar graded Proof 64 by PCGS with a green CAC sticker.

 Connect with Coin World: